The Six Tastes - Pungent

 Location: Jejunum (The second part of the small intestine)

-Promotes: Digests carbohydrates, proteins, and fats, reduces tissues, and increases heat and circulation.
+Promotes the Digestion of carbohydrates, proteins, and fats, reduces tissue, and increases heat and circulation.

 Bio-medical actions: Blood-thinner, antispasmodic, antiparasitic, anthelmintic (deworming), carminative, diaphoretic, and a vasodilator.Â